-We specialize in difficult naturalization cases before the San Francisco and San Jose USCIS Field Offices.
-Scott Mossman has represented applicants with arrests or convictions for DUI, domestic violence, theft, and various other criminal charges.
-He also represents applicants with other potential good moral character issues, such as being late on taxes or child support.
-Scott can also assess whether an old immigration problem disqualifies an immigrant from naturalizing.
+Find out if you are eligible to naturalize.
+Immigration lawyer Scott Mossman specializes in difficult naturalization cases before the San Francisco and San Jose (Santa Clara) USCIS Field Offices.
+Scott has represented many applicants with arrests or convictions for DUI, domestic violence, shoplifting, fraud, sex crimes, etc. He represents applicants with other potential good moral character issues as well, such as being late on taxes or child support.
+Scott can also assess whether not being completely truthful on a previous visa or immigration application disqualifies an immigrant from naturalizing.

 Learn more about naturalization representation.

-Learn more about help with travel/visa renewals.
+Learn more about travel/visa renewals.